-Thank you to everyone who participated in the survey.
+Thank you to everyone who participated, in helping to identify priorities.

 The first question asked people to rank issues of importance; more than half of people wanted better funding for Health and Hospitals, followed by affordable housing and investment in schools and TAFE.